kyma-project/api-gateway/README.md

 ## Kyma API Gateway Operator

 Kyma API Gateway Operator is an extension to the Kyma runtime that manages the application of API Gateway's configuration and handles resource reconciliation.
-Within the API Gateway Operator, there are two controllers: [APIGateway Controller](./docs/user/00-10-overview-api-gateway-controller.md), which applies the configuration specified in [APIGateway custom resource (CR)](./docs/user/custom-resources/apigateway/), and [APIRule Controller](./docs/user/00-20-overview-api-rule-controller.md), which applies the configuration specified in [APIRule CR](./docs/user/custom-resources/apirule/).
+Within Kyma API Gateway Operator, there are two controllers: [APIGateway Controller](./docs/user/00-10-overview-api-gateway-controller.md), which applies the configuration specified in [APIGateway custom resource (CR)](./docs/user/custom-resources/apigateway/), and [APIRule Controller](./docs/user/00-20-overview-api-rule-controller.md), which applies the configuration specified in [APIRule CR](./docs/user/custom-resources/apirule/).

 ![Kyma API Gateway Operator Overview](./docs/assets/operator-overview.svg)